lambda826/My-Notebook/08 System/01 System Design/03 Subsystem/01 Search Engine/01 Autocomplete (Typeahead).md

 		- Time consuming due to large number of branches and depths.
 - Options 2:
 	- Store top suggestions with each node.
+	- Problem:
+		- This can surely speed up our searches but will require a lot of extra storage.

 How to deal case sensitivity?
 How to deal with different languages?